 Every year on April 30th, the world commemorates International Jazz Day to promote intercultural dialogue and mutual understanding.
 It is observed in countries all over the world to bring communities, artists, and jazz fans together to learn more about jazz and its history, future, and impact.

-International Jazz Day raises awareness of jazz’s virtues as a force for peace, unity, dialogue, and enhanced cooperation among people, as well as an educational tool among the international community.
-Many governments, civil society organizations, educational institutions, and private citizens who are currently involved in the promotion of jazz music will seize the opportunity to foster greater appreciation—not only for the music but also for the contribution it can make to the development of more inclusive societies.
+International Jazz Day raises awareness of jazz’s virtues as a force for peace, unity, dialogue, and enhanced cooperation among people, and as an educational tool for the international community.
+Many governments, civil society organizations, educational institutions, and private citizens who are currently involved in the promotion of jazz music will seize the opportunity to foster greater appreciation, not only for the music but also for the contribution it can make to the development of more inclusive societies.

 How to Celebrate International Jazz Day?

-International Jazz Day can be celebrated in a variety of ways by people all over the world.
+International Jazz Day can be celebrated in many ways by people around the world.
 There is no right or wrong way to go about it, and each community will put its own spin on the day.
 For example, there may be live events to attend, and people may throw their own live concerts and parties.

 It is simple to join; there are no membership fees, no applications, and no requirements to become part of the International Jazz Day family.
 The only requirement is that you are enthusiastic about jazz and its positive values, and you are willing to share this enthusiasm with your community through self-organized events of any size.